mramshaw/rancher-test/README.md

 This is an option for anyone who does not wish to use `helm`.

-Of course, under the covers Rancher actually uses `helm` itself, but sometimes a dashboard is handy.
+Of course, under the covers Rancher actually uses `helm` itself, but sometimes a graphical user interface is handy.

 Rancher also offers a CLI tool.

 ## Run with Docker

+As it's possible to run Rancher with Docker, we will start with that.

+First we will launch the Docker container, then we will configure some options.

+#### Docker Run

 ```bash
 $ docker run --name helm_rancher --restart=unless-stopped -p 80:80 -p 443:443 rancher/rancher